Zappeion

 The Zappeion (Ζάππειον Μέγαρο, [ˈzapi.on ˈmeɣaro]) is a large, palatial building next to the National Gardens of Athens in the heart of Athens, Greece.
-It is generally used for meetings and ceremonies, both official and private and is one of the city's most renowned modern landmarks.
+It is generally used for meetings and ceremonies, both official and private, and is one of the city's most renowned modern landmarks.

-Constructing the Zappeion
+Construction

-In 1869, the Greek Parliament allocated 80000 m2 of public land between the Palace Gardens and the ancient Temple of Olympian Zeus, and also passed a law on 30 November 1869, "for the building works of the Olympic Games", as the Zappeion was the first building to be erected specifically for the revival of the Olympic Games in the modern world.
+In 1869, the Greek Parliament allocated 80000 m2 of public land between the Palace Gardens and the ancient Temple of Olympian Zeus, and passed a law on 30 November, "for the building works of the Olympic Games", as the Zappeion was the first building to be erected specifically for the revival of the Olympic Games.
 The ancient Panathenian stadium was also refurbished as part of the works for the Olympic Games.
 Following some delay, on 20 January 1874, the cornerstone of the building was laid; this new building would be designed by Danish architect Theophil Hansen.
 Finally, on 20 October 1888, the Zappeion opened.
-Unfortunately for its benefactor, Evangelis Zappas, he did not live long enough to see the Zappeion built, and his cousin Konstantinos Zappas was nominated by Evangelos Zappas to complete the building.
+Unfortunately for its benefactor, Evangelis Zappas, he did not live long enough to see the Zappeion built.
+He had nominated his cousin, Konstantinos Zappas, to complete the building.
 The Austrian Parliament Building was also designed by Hansen and followed the same theme in the exterior.